Decision Support for Multi-benefit Urban Water Infrastructure (PhD ’18)

-Sasha Harris-Lovett is a PhD candidate in the Energy and Resources Group and a NSF Graduate Research Program Fellow.
-Her research focuses on urban water and wastewater management, decision analysis for socio-environmental problems, and collaborative environmental planning.
+Sasha Harris-Lovett received a PhD from the Energy and Resources Group in 2018.
+Her dissertation research focused on urban water and wastewater management, decision analysis for socio-environmental problems, and collaborative environmental planning.
 She is dedicated to making science accessible to students, policy-makers, and community members.
-Outside of school, she works as a freelance science journalist and environmental science curriculum designer.
-She earned an MS from ERG in 2013 and graduated from Harvard in 2007 with a bachelor’s degree in History of Science.
+She was awarded an NSF Graduate Research Program Fellowship, earned an MS from ERG in 2013, and graduated from Harvard in 2007 with a bachelor’s degree in History of Science.
+She currently works at the Berkeley Water Center.

 - Beyond User Acceptance: A Legitimacy Framework for Potable Water Reuse in California